Sheri Castle, Award winning professional food writer, cook, and raconteur

 Sue Conley, Co-Founder of Cowgirl Creamery

 Sue met Ellen Straus, matriarch of the Straus Family Creamery, her husband Bill, and their kids Albert and Vivien.
 Inspired by the Strauses, Sue found herself a place in West Marin’s growing dairy and organic farm community.
 Having shared interests and kitchens throughout the years, Sue’s dear friend Peggy decided to join in these efforts.
 They’ve been making friends and cheese ever since.

 Over the years, Peggy learned the philosophies the family used in selecting and caring for artisanal cheeses.
 Then the folks from Neal’s Yard Dairy in London brought fine English farmhouse cheeses for the chefs to taste, and Peggy was hooked.
 When Sue asked her to consider starting a cheese company in Point Reyes, she agreed.

-Amy Campbell, portrait artist, producer of the podcast & broadcast Tennessee Farm Table
+Amy Campbell, portrait artist and producer of the podcast & broadcast Tennessee Farm Table

 Amy Campbell is creator and producer of the Tennessee Farm Table Podcast & Broadcast Show.
 Her show highlights the people, foods and culture of the Appalachian region.

 Eric McNew and Stanton Webster, Owners of Post Modern Spirits

 Learn about the art of fermentation and sample their special potables.

 Steve Kaufman is a Three Time Winner of the National Flatpicking Championships.
 His various kamps are visited by students from around the world.
 In addition to his teaching, touring, writing books, recording videos and CDs, he owns The Palace Theater in downtown Maryville, TN.
 We are very excited to have him be a part of our event!